tanaylab/slanter/README.rst

 interested in estimating how far along this process each batch is.

 Naively, we can compute a matrix of similarities between the batches, by correlating their RNA profiles.
-Technically, each element of this matrix tells us, for a specific pair of batches, how similar they are to each other.
+That is, each element of this matrix tells us, for a specific pair of batches, how similar they are to each other.
 This is exactly the data we loaded above (after setting all negative correlations to zero).

 The next step would be to visualize this data.
 R helpfully gives us the ``pheatmap`` function, which will (by default) also cluster the data such that similar batches would be placed near each other.
-That is, in theory, we would not only get a nice visualization, but we can hope to use this to obtain some meaningful order of the batches, which might map to a position along the development process we want to analyze.
+That is, in theory, we would not only get us a nice visualization, but we can hope to use this to obtain some meaningful order of the batches, which might map to a position along the development process we want to analyze.